epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-19-php-pipe-and-fork.markdown

 	Goal: A script that continuously show date and time, with Dzen2, and Conky.

+Before you dip your toe to scripting, you might desire to know the reason by reading this preface.

+**Reading**

+*	[Piping and Forking in Linux Script][local-overview]

 -- -- --

 ### Piping and Forking in Many Languages